ingenmaffen/how-i-met-arch-linux/README.md

 ## Notes

-I install Arch Linux on a notebook so I use wireless connection, so if you (or I) use wired connection, these steps may differ
+I am installing Arch Linux on a notebook so I use a wireless connection, so if you (or I) use wired connection, these steps may differ.

-## Pre-insall stuff
+## Pre-install stuff

 First of all (after making a bootable USB drive with Arch Linux on it and boot up Arch Linux installer) set your keyboard with